-Each of the 9 regions has its own coordinating office providing quality management, evaluation, training of moderators, subsidies in processes and projects, communication etc.
+Each of the nine states has its own coordinating office providing quality management, evaluation, training of moderators, subsidies in processes and projects, communication etc.

-- Implementing the tasks of the “Joint Declaration on Local Agenda 21 in Austria” in a view of a “Good Governance Model” for Austrian local authorities
+- Implementing the “Joint Declaration on Local Agenda 21 in Austria” in a view of a “Good Governance Model” for Austrian local authorities

 - Coordination of common topics and public relation by the federal ministry